 Bookkeepers often are responsible for some or all of an organization’s accounts.
 This listing of accounts is known as the general ledger.
 They record all transactions and post debits (costs) and credits (income).

-They also produce financial statements and other reports for the
+They also produce financial statements such as the Balance Sheet and Income Statement along with other reports for the

 owner, supervisors and managers.
 Bookkeepers prepare bank deposits by compiling